Q+A What is known so far about the Nord Stream gas pipeline leaks

 It is not yet clear.
 Analysts and experts say such leaks are very rare and Nord Stream AG has called leaks on three strings of the offshore gas pipelines "unprecedented".

-Possible causes range from technical malfunctions, a lack of maintenance or even possibly sabotage.
+However, the European Union believes sabotage probably caused the leaks, Josep Borrell was reported as saying by German broadcaster ntv, echoing views aired by Germany, Denmark and Sweden.
+The EU has not named a potential perpetrator or suggested a reason behind it.

+On Wednesday Moscow said claims that Russia was somehow behind a possible attack on the pipelines were stupid, adding that Moscow saw a sharp increase the profits of U.S. companies supplying gas to Europe.

-The Kremlin has said it did not rule out sabotage as a reason behind the damage, adding it was an issue affecting the energy security of the "entire continent". read more
+A day earlier the Kremlin had said it did not rule out sabotage as a reason behind the damage and it was an issue affecting the energy security of the "entire continent".

-Poland's prime minister said the leaks were an act of sabotage, while Denmark's leader said it could not be ruled out.
+Seismologists in Denmark and Sweden said they had registered two powerful blasts on Monday in the vicinity of the leaks and the explosions were in the water, not under the seabed.

 WHO IS INVESTIGATING?